Alliance Programs

 The Cancer Control Program (CCP) conducts innovative scientific studies, including interventional, methodological, and health policy research, to help reduce the incidence, morbidity, and mortality of cancer in broad populations.
 The program is designed to help researchers better understand the factors that affect cancer risk, identify opportunities to prevent cancer or reduce the impact of cancer and/or its treatment on the patient, improve patient quality of life, and evaluate the feasibility and effectiveness of strategies to prevent and control cancer in academic settings, the community and in underserved populations.
 There are six scientific committees and one supportive committee, comprising Cancer Care Delivery Research, Cancer in the Older Adult, Community Oncology, Health Disparities, Health Outcomes, Prevention, and Symptom Intervention.
 Multiple Principal Investigator and Director: Electra D. Paskett, PhD, Marion N. Rowley Professor of Cancer Research at The Ohio State University College of Public Health.
 Deputy Program Director: Marie E. Wood, MD, Director for Breast Medical Oncology and Director of the Cancer Clinical Trials Office at the University of Colorado.

-The Procedure-Based Therapy Program (PBTP) addresses the unique features and challenges of developing new approaches to treating localized disease and includes developing strategies to optimize the contributions of standard approaches to surgery, radiation therapy, and interventional oncolog to multimodality cancer treatment.
+The Procedure-Based Therapy Program (PBTP) addresses the unique features and challenges of developing new approaches to treating localized disease and includes developing strategies to optimize the contributions of standard approaches to surgery, radiation therapy, and interventional oncology to multimodality cancer treatment.
 Examples of these include minimally invasive surgery, brachytherapy, radiofrequency ablation, endoscopic surgery and ablation, wearable monitoring devices, and implantable drug delivery systems.
 The mission of the PPBT is to improve the lives of cancer patients by achieving the multidisciplinary collaboration required to meet the unique challenges of developing and testing new devices and procedure-based cancer management approaches.
 The program also aims to leverage the emerging field of image analysis to bring forward novel imaging biomarkers that can inform on patient outcome, tailor procedure based interventions and personalize patient care.
 The PBTP comprises four scientific committees: Program Steering Committee; Radiation Oncology; Imaging and Interventional Oncology; and Surgery.
 Principal Investigator and Director: Isabelle Bedrosian, MD, Professor of Breast Surgical Oncology at The University of Texas MD Anderson Cancer Center.